 Check Fuel System

-So, What To Do After Starting Flood-Damaged Car?
+So, What To Do After Starting A Flood-Damaged Car?

-Buying a used car may be difficult due to a shortage of good quality used cars especially in the price range from $5,000 to $10,000 since Covid.
+Buying a used car may be difficult due to a shortage of good quality used cars, especially in the price range from $5,000 to $10,000 since COVID-19.
 Also, at the time of writing and according to car journalists from Drive.com.au, there is a 3 to 12-month wait on new cars.
 There’s a lot of interest in buying flood-damaged cars at the moment so if you need to buy a used car make sure you check for previous flood damage.
-There may be many second-hand cars listed on the market soon that are in fact repairable write-offs so make sure you do a WOVR check.
-I recommend you grab my free Street Smart Tool Kit to check any used car you are interested in buying before getting a pre purchase car inspection.
+There may be many second-hand cars listed on the market soon that are repairable write-offs so make sure you do a WOVR check.
+Learn more on how to inspect a used car when buying a car from a private seller.